Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 Revealing how the power of imagination can cure the mind virus, Paul Levy underscores how important it is for each of us to bring forth the creative spirit within us.

-This helps shed the light of consciousness on the mind virus, taking away its power over us while simultaneously empowering ourselves.
+This helps shed the light of consciousness on the mind virus, taking away its power over us while empowering ourselves.

 Wetiko Myth & Legend